Geneva Golden Tornadoes football: Head coaches

 Geneva Co32) and most wins (168).
 J.B.
 Craig holds the highest winning percentage at .859.
 Eight coaches are tied for least seasons at 1 year.
 Dick Lasse has the lowest winning percentage at .054 and is tied with two others few fewest wins (1).
+At the end of the 2025 football season, head coach Geno DeMarco stepped down after 33 seasons.
+Tom Contenta, a New Brighton native and former Geneva College football player, takes over as head coach at the beginning of the 2026 season.

 Tradition

 Rivalries

 Geneva College has several long-standing rivalries.
 The school's biggest rival is close neighbor, Westminster College.
 In football, the schools have been playing games since 1891.
 As of 2010, the teams have met 113 times, making it one of the longest rivalries in college football.
 Although Westminster maintains the all-time series lead, Geneva has won 7 of the last 10, dating back to 1994, and since joining the Presidents' Athletic Conference, 3 of the last 4.
 Other longtime rivalries have been renewed since Geneva joined the PAC.
-Chief among these rivals are Waynesburg University Yellow Jackets football and Grove City College.
+Chief among these rivals are Waynesburg University and Grove City College.

 Primary rivals

 The Geneva College Golden Tornadoes' main rivals are the Westminster College Titans.
 The football teams meet in a contest simply dubbed, "The Game".
 The teams first met in 1891, and have met a total 113 times, as of 2010.
 The 2010 version of "The Game" proved to be one of the most dramatic game in the series, as it took Geneva College three overtimes to emerge victorious.
-Geneva College also has long rivalries with fellow PAC members, Grove City College and Waynesburg University Yellow Jackets football.
+Geneva College also has long rivalries with fellow PAC members, Grove City College and Waynesburg University.